 Lowest Price Guaranteed From USD 2,199

-Several recent developments have taken place in the field of protein expression system.
+Several recent developments have taken place in the field of sustained release ocular drug delivery.
 We have outlined some of these recent initiatives below.
 These developments, even if they took place post the release of our market report, substantiate the overall market trends that have been outlined in our analysis.